 — Don’t throw away batteries — Duracell Value Charger With 4AA Pre Charged Rechargeable Nimh Batteries, CEF14DX4

 — What a huge difference this dual-band router/hub has made, extending wi-fi to the entire house and spreading it well out into the yard.
-Chances are whatever you’re using now isn’t as good, but shop around for the best deal.
+Chances are whatever you’re using now isn’t as good.

 — My previous router/hub was a D-Link DI-524, which was often flaky and offered rather limited range.